 Since it’s so easy to get a free credit report, it’s surprising that so many people don’t take advantage of this law.
 They don’t realize how easy it is keep tabs on their credit at no cost.

 How To Get Your Free Credit Report

 You can read more about ordering credit reports online on this website.
 You can also request them by phone or through the mail.
 These credit reports contain the same information about you that lenders, employers, landlords and creditors use to evaluate your responsibility and consumer behavior.
 You have several choices for getting your free report.
 However, most don’t offer you free scores.

-If you don’t mind paying for your score, then you can order your free annual credit report through the website setup by the major credit bureaus.
+If you don’t mind paying for your official FICO score, check myFICO’s website.
+You can order your free annual credit report through the website setup by the major credit bureaus.
 The site has an easy to remember name.
 It’s AnnualCreditReport.com and once you order your report at this site you should be able to access it online within minutes.

 People often ask how to get free credit reports from all three bureaus: Do you order all of them at the same time?
 Can you order one and come back later for the other two at no cost?
 The Federal Trade Commission is the agency enforcing the law.
 It regulates how the bureaus make free consumer credit reports available.

 It allows you to order your free credit profile in any combination.
 You may stagger requests and obtain them at different times of the year.
 Many experts advise doing this as a way to save money while keeping tabs on your credit records every 3 or 4 months.

 To take advantage of this you can visit the annualcreditreport.com website, or call 1-877-322-8228.
 If you prefer, you may complete a request form and mail it to this address: Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.

 The national credit agencies have set it up so that you must make your request for a free credit report only through one of the methods described above.
 You cannot request a free report directly from them individually.